Rockwell-Collins Aircraft AN/ARC-174 or 718 series system

 Some information from the user's manual

-To offer us additional help on this site,
+To offer to help us additional help on this site,

 please contact us by sending us a mail at tsc-60@cellmail.com!